markshepherd/papr-firmware/Product/README.md

 3. in Visual Studio, install the [Visual Micro](https://www.visualmicro.com) extension.
 There is no free version but it only costs a few dollars.
 This extension knows how to create, build, and configure arduino-compatible projects.
 4. get a programmer - this is a device that connects to your computer and to the PAPR PCB, and lets you download firmware and data into the MCU's memory.
 I am using the AVR ISP MK II programmer, which is no longer made by Atmel, but is available from other manufacturers, for example [this one](https://www.amazon.com/waveshare-Compatible-AVRISP-USB-XPII/dp/B00ID98C5K/ref=sr_1_2_sspa?dchild=1&keywords=atmel+avr+isp+mkii&qid=1624736601&sr=8-2-spons&psc=1&smid=A2SA28G0M1VPHD&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUFLUzdNVzRJS1NYVTAmZW5jcnlwdGVkSWQ9QTA1NDQ1NzEzMTU1TkRIUkhMWDhWJmVuY3J5cHRlZEFkSWQ9QTAyMTEwOTIzS0M3Wk5ZMkE1RThYJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==).
 5. download and install [Zadig](https://zadig.akeo.ie/), a Windows application that manages USB drivers.
 You need this to set up the driver for the AVRISPMKII programmer.
-6. connect the AVRISPMKII to your computer, then use Zadig to set the AVRISPMKII's driver to "libusb32".
+7. connect the AVRISPMKII to your computer, then use Zadig to set the AVRISPMKII's driver.
-7. download and install [avrdude 6.3](https://www.nongnu.org/avrdude/), a windows command-line application for programming the MCU's memories.
-I recommend unzipping into a new folder `c:\avrdude`.
-There are additional docs [here](https://www.ladyada.net/learn/avr/avrdude.html).
+    - in Zadig, do Options > List All Devices
+    - select AVRISPMKII from the device menu
+    - if it doesn't say "driver libusb" then update the driver to libusb-win32.
+9. Use Device Manager to verify that Windows 10 recognizes the AVRISPMKII.
+It might appear under "Microchip Tools", or it might appear in some other category.
+You sometimes have to dance around a bit to get things working.
+If Device Manager and/or zadig cannot see the AVRISPMKII, then try rebooting your computer and/or unplugging and plugging in the USB connector.

 # Working with the code